veprbl/libepecur/README.md

 show_events
 -----------

-Visualizes triggered wires on a per-group basis, displays recognized track projections.
+Visualizes triggered wires on a per-group basis, displays reconstructd track projections.
 Used mostly for debugging.

 export_tree